By Rich Wallace, Sandra Neil Wallace, Agata Nowicka

 By Tony Abbott

-From the moment Jessica arrives, life is never quite the same for Tom and his seventh grade classmates.
-They learn that Jessica has been in a fire and will be attending St. Catherine's while getting medical treatment.
-Despite her startling appearance and the fear she evokes in him and most of the class, Tom slowly develops a tentative friendship with Jessica that changes his life.
-FIREGIRL is a powerful book that will show readers that even the smallest of gestures can have a profound impact on someone's life.
+From the moment Jessica arrives, life is never quite the same for Tom and his seventh-grade classmates.
+Jessica was badly burned in a fire, and will be attending St. Catherine's while getting medical treatments.
+Despite Jessica's shocking appearance and the fear she evokes in him and most of the class, Tom slowly develops a tentative friendship with Jessica that changes his life in just a short amount of time.Firegirl is a powerful book that will show readers that even the smallest of gestures can have a profound impact on someone's life.